ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 The goals of this proposal are:

-   1. Standardizing the names and semantic of rate-limit headers;
+   1. Standardizing the names and semantics of rate-limit headers to ease their enforcement and adoption;

-   2. Improve resiliency of HTTP infrastructures simplifying the enforcement and the adoption of rate-limit headers;
+   2. Improve resiliency of HTTP infrastructure by providing clients with information useful to throttle their requests and prevent 4xx or 5xx responses;

-   3. Simplify API documentation avoiding expliciting rate-limit fields semantic in documentation.
+   3. Simplify API documentation by eliminating the need to include detailed quota limits and related header fields in API documentation.

 The goals do not include: